WMX567/Learning-Resources/README.md

 # Learning Resources
-A collection of books/notes for Math and Algorithm study.
-All files are in PDF format and saved in this repo.
+A collection of books/notes for math and algorthm study.
 Books are collected from the internet.
-Some of them are my textbooks, and some of them are references I found particularly useful.
+Some of them are my textbooks, and some of them are references I found useful.
 Notes are written by myself.
-I hope these resources are helpful!
+I hope these resources are helpful.

 ## Table of Contents